InsidiousMind/LiquidThink/about.md

 If you were to break it down, this blog is really about some core parts of society and the self which play a crucial role to how people shape up to live.

-* Technology: It's ever-present and evolving.
-We can't walk two steps without running into something that was a result of technological innovation.
+* Computer Science: It's ever-present and evolving.
+We can't walk two steps these days without running into something that was a result of technological innovation.
+In my opinion, this is innovation itself.
+New ways to get around things, problem solving, new ways to utilize already-existant innovations?
+Computer Science is at the forefront of much of today's innovation.
+Not all, but I'm more knowledgeable in Computer Science then, say, Quantum Physics.
+Therefore, it takes a prominant place on my blog.
-* Hacking: In my opinion, this is innovation itself.
-New ways to get around things, new ways to utilize already-existant innovations?
-It only leads to more progress.
+* Society: The place where we live and breathe.
+This one's pretty self-explanatory.
 * High Existence: It's crucial to keep your mind in it's pique mental state; this is what is meant by High Existence and Mindfulness.
 	* Literature (the category which is not yet a category): Oh how lost we would be without the experiences of others, no matter how old they are, written down for older and newer generations to read.
 	* Mindfulness: *How* exactly do we keep a pique mental state.